 Learn more about Georgia Law and the prominent Georgians who once graced the school's hallways by viewing oral histories that have been recorded.

-Callaway Chair Emeritus Ronald L. Carlson was quoted in The Atlanta Journal-Constitution regarding self-defense for a third party.
-The article was written by Rhonda Cook and appeared on 10/27/12.
+Callaway Chair Emeritus Ronald L. Carlson was quoted in The Atlanta Journal-Constitution regarding U.S. District Judge Richard Story's decision to allow the governor to name replacements for the DeKalb school board while the lawsuit for control over the school system continues.
+The article was written by Greg Bluestein and Ty Tagami and appeared on 3/5/13.

 Associate Dean for Academic and Student Affairs and Hosch Professor Paul M. Kurtz was featured in the After Hours section of the Daily Report for a recent reception held in Atlanta for Georgia Law alumni.
 All photos were taken by Zachary D. Porter and appeared on 3/4/13.